Chart Color Schemes

 The level of cultural diversity witnessed in Torrens was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Torrens' population showed higher cultural diversity than most local markets, with 25.2% born overseas and 19.8% speaking a language other than English at home.
-Christianity was the predominant religion in Torrens, accounting for 46.4% of its population.
-Notably, Judaism's representation was double that of the Australian Capital Territory average (0.2%).
+Torrens, surveyed in June 2021, exhibited higher cultural diversity than most local markets, with 25.2% of its population born overseas and 19.8% speaking a language other than English at home.
+Christianity was the predominant religion in Torrens as of June 2021, comprising 46.4% of the population.
+Notably, Judaism was overrepresented, making up 0.2% of Torrens' population compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity